April Fool's Day (1986 film): Home media

+Scream Factory released the film for the first time on Blu-ray in a collector's edition; the Blu-ray was released on March 24, 2020.
+Kino Lorber issued the film in 4K UHD Blu-ray format on January 21, 2025.

+Reception

 Box office

-April Fool's Day was theatrically released in the United States on 1,202 screens and earned $3.4 million during its opening weekend, eventually grossing $13 million domestically.
+The film earned $3.4 million during its opening weekend in the United States, and eventually grossed $13 million domestically.
 Though a commercial success, director Walton reflected: "The tragedy, I think, or the great disappointment was that Paramount didn't know how to release it other than as a typical slasher picture.
 So most audiences came in expecting to see something that they weren't going to see".